SanjinKurelic/WeatherSystem/README.md

 #### Active MQ

 ActiveMQ is used as a connection through which the backend server sends weather report to ESB.
 This is usually the case with older IOT systems, which can only communicate through a messaging system.
-ESB listens to every new weather report message and store them to log files.
+ESB listens to every new weather report message and store them to the log files.

 Start ActiveMQ with default settings (port = 8161).
 Spring Boot server (when started) will automatically send MQ messages, as shown on image below.

 ![](https://github.com/SanjinKurelic/WeatherSystem/blob/master/images/mqWeatherReport.png)

-No extra settings are needed, MQ queue will be automatically crated.
+No extra settings are required - MQ queue will be automatically crated.

 #### Spring boot backend

-Open `WeatherSystemServer` directory and run following command to start the server:
+Open `WeatherSystemServer` directory and run the following command to start the server:

 ```
 ./mvnw spring-boot:run
 ```

-Java 17 is required for sucessfully running above command.
-Maven wrapper which is included in project will automatically fetch all needed dependencies ans it'll start server at port 8085.
-By importing `WeatherSystem.postman_collection.json` file to Postman, server API and status could be easily tested.
-All CRUD responses from server will be in HAL JSON format.
+Note, Java 17 is required for successfully running the above command.
+Maven wrapper which is included in the project will automatically fetch all required dependencies, and it'll start the server at port 8085.

+Server will expose CRUD REST API for managing weather stations.
+Those operations and statuses could be easily tested with Postman by importing `WeatherSystem.postman_collection.json` file as Postman collection.
+All CRUD operations from the server will be in HAL JSON format.

+The server will also generate weather reports using scheduler every 20 seconds, and send them to MQ using JMS.

 #### Mule ESB

 Open Mule Anypoint Studio and import project from `WeatherSystemESB` directory.
-ESB is main glue for connecting all systems to work together.
-Flows are separated to three different logical units described in following paragraphs.
+ESB is the main glue for connecting all systems to work together.
+Flows are separated to three different semantic units described in following paragraphs.

 ##### Station API flow

-Flow which define connection Client <-> Backend.
-All requests from client go through ESB and are redirected to server.
-Server will response in HAL JSON which will then be transformed to basic JSON for easily integration.
+Flow which define connection between client application and backend service.
+All requests from the client go through ESB and are redirected to the server.
+The server will respond in HAL JSON, which will then be transformed to basic JSON (in ESB) for easily integration.
 All requests are logged by Logger flow.
+In flow there is also "choice" component which implements routing operations.

 ![](https://github.com/SanjinKurelic/WeatherSystem/blob/master/images/muleStationAPI.png)

 ##### MQ flow

-MQ flow consist of listener for new MQ messages, transformer which transform message to more readable format and call to Logger flow which will log output of MQ message.
+MQ flow consist of listener for the new MQ messages, transformer which transform message to more readable format and call to Logger flow which will log output of MQ message.

 ![](https://github.com/SanjinKurelic/WeatherSystem/blob/master/images/muleMq.png)